philcockfield/rest-methods/README.md

 - Take parameters.
 - Shape the URL with parameters.

-For example, below we are crafting a `user` method that takes the ID of the user in the URL and passes it do the `GET/POST/PUT` methods.
+For example, below we are crafting a `user` method that takes the ID of the user in the URL and passes it to the `GET/POST/PUT` methods.
 We are choosing not to make a `DELETE` method available:

 ```js
 service.methods({